joaquinanguera/aceR/README.md

 - ACE spatial cueing: For newer Explorer data that has a "neutral" condition, outputs costs for neutral - incongruent and neutral - incongruent
 - ACE filter: Outputs Snodgrass-corrected d'.
 Use with caution when trial counts are low!
-- ACE modules in general: where response window summaries are output, now outputs minimum response window as well
+- ACE modules in general:
+    - where response window summaries are output, now outputs minimum response window as well
+    - For ACE Explorer data, now outputs `practice_count`, or the number of practice rounds that subject did for that module.
+Note that at the max value, 5 rounds, it does _not_ currently differentiate between whether the subject maxed out practice and failed the last round, or passed the last round.

 Bug fixes:
 - `proc_by_module()` failed when `app_type = "explorer"` and `output = "wide"` because it attempted to drop a column that didn't exist in demographics